 Asthma is a respiratory disorder that occurs due to the narrowing of the airways.
 The airways in the lungs of asthmatic patients become inflamed and may get filled with mucus, limiting the airflow.
 It occurs due to the allergies or irritants such as smoke and is more likely during winters.
 Few people have asthma attacks during physical activities or while exercising.

 Asthma can be chronic (long-lasting) and can range from mild to severe based on the extent to which your breathing is affected.
 You will have episodes of coughing, wheezing, chest tightness, and controlling your breath can be really difficult.
 For effective control, you need to be aware of the early symptoms and signs of asthma which can occur suddenly.
-People with a family history of asthma are more prone to develop the condition, so it is better to seek a doctors’ suggestion in advance.
+People with a family history of asthma are more prone to develop the condition, so it is better to seek suggestions from the top pulmonologist in Jaipur in advance.
 Asthma is more common in women than in men while the reverse is true among children.